MedAX365/MedAX-Docs/content/en/Front Office/appointments/index.md

   Learn how to create an appointment and find the appointment arranged
 ---

-##  **Appointments**
+##  **Creating a new appointment**

 Appointments are essential for any service sector.
 It is considered important as it is a reservation for the work to be done.
-Services like doctors, lawyers, teaching, consulting etc requires appointment so that an no wastage of time is done.
+Services like doctors, lawyers, teaching or consulting requires appointment so that no wastage of time is done.
 Reduction in probability of no service.

 To create a new patient appointment in MedAX, click on MedAX-Front Office-Appointments.